 Nine 3mm red LEDs (note – they may have a clear plastic housing, but don't worry, they will still light up to be red):

 One 5.5mm x 2.1mm Barrel Jack:

 One 5-pin header (this may be in the same bag as the GPS module):

 Eighteen one-inch common cathode 7-segment displays:

 And of course the most important part, one big red PCB:

 The order of soldering everything together isn't too important, the only thing to remember is that the digits, and the colon LEDs that sit in a laser cut frame, should all be left until the very end.
 Other than that, it's best to start with the smallest components, because they're the fiddliest.

 Start with the right-angle header for DST enable.
-If you live in region that does not have daylight saving time at all, you can skip this step if you like.
+If you live in a region that does not have daylight saving time at all, you can skip this step if you like.